fourier/ztree/README.md

 ztree-diff
 ==========
-`ztree-diff` is a directory-diff tool for Emacs inspired by commercial tools like Beyond Compare or Araxis Merge.
-It supports showing the difference between two directories; copying between directories, calling Ediff for not matching files, hiding/showing equal files/directories.
-The comparison itself performed with the external `GNU diff` tool, so make sure to have one in executable path.
+**ztree-diff** is a directory-diff tool for Emacs inspired by commercial tools like Beyond Compare or Araxis Merge.
+It supports showing the difference between two directories; copying between directories, calling **Ediff** for not matching files, hiding/showing equal files/directories.

+The comparison itself performed with the external **GNU diff** tool, so make sure to have one in the executable path.

-Add the following to your .emacs file:
+As above add the following to your .emacs file:

 ```scheme
 (push (substitute-in-file-name "path-to-ztree-directory") load-path)